sehoon123/simple-opencv-video-player/README.md

 # Video Player
-This is a simple video player program that allows you to play local video files or videos from URLs.
-It has basic playback controls, such as play/pause, speed adjustment, and volume control.
-It also has a screen capture function to capture frames from the video.
+This is a simple video player program that allows you to <u>play local video files or videos from URLs.</u> It has basic playback controls, such as play/pause, speed adjustment, and volume control.
+It also has a <u>screen capture</u> function to capture frames from the video.

 ---
 ## Screenshots
+* volume control
 ![screenshot1](1.png)

+* capture frame
 ![screenshot2](2.png)

+* saved directory
 ![screenshot3](3.png)

 ---